 If you earn more than the Minimum Income Floor you will get less Universal Credit.

-If your business is less than 12 months old, the Minimum Income Floor may not apply for a ‘start-up period’ of up to one year.
+The Minimum Income Floor will not apply for a ‘start-up period’ of up to one year.
 During this time, Universal Credit will use your actual earnings to work out the amount you are entitled to.